noel20033/Personal-Finance-Tracker/projectroadmap.md

 Sprint #2

-- [ ] Find information on related project by youtube videos, websites, etc.
+- [X] Find information on related project by youtube videos, websites, etc. -https://www.youtube.com/watch?v=HTD86h69PtE&ab_channel=pixegami

-- [ ] Make expensive catogories
+- [X] Make expensive catogories

-- [ ] Create user inputs
+- [X] make income variable

 - [ ] create days and months

 - [ ] Each commit should include a comment that explains what you did and explain what your update was and why you did it briefly.

-- [ ] Need to make sure to track progress on the tasks and document it on the project road map.
+- [X] Need to make sure to track progress on the tasks and document it on the project road map.

 Sprint #3